asanaIiev/asanaIiev/README.md

 <h4 align="center">- About Me - </h4>

-**Python developer with fundamental knowledge in machine learning and backend development.
-1.5 years of experience in ML engineering, capable of performing data analysis, creating charts, and training models.
-Skilled in building backend systems using Django and
-FastAPI, as well as working
-with PostgreSQL databases.
-Possess a strong understanding of the Linux environment.**
+**AI engineer with one and a half years of experience in development at the intersection of machine learning and backend.
+Specializes in designing the server part of applications, working with relational databases and implementing system exchange data at first.
+In the field of neural networks, I have full cycle skills: from data preparation and Design architecture before deployment and create models in production.
+I have experience in automating assembly processes and code delivery (CI/CD), as well as strong administration skills in a Linux environment.**

 ---